Calculator

 Paste a returns CSV.
 Sharpe, Sortino, Calmar, Omega, alpha, beta, tracking error, information ratio, max drawdown, and tail moments — plus.

-Efficient Frontier Builder
+Efficient Frontier Calculator

 Paste a multi-asset returns CSV.
 See the Markowitz mean-variance frontier, the minimum-variance portfolio, the max-Sharpe (tangency) portfolio.